R. Brandon Sprague

 About Design Cell

-The principals of Design Cell met while both worked at a leading Vegas firm, JMA Architecture Studios.
-Scott Brown, a member of the National Council of Architectural Registration Boards (NCARB), earned his bachelor’s and master’s at the University of Utah.
-He was a project professional at Salt Lake City’s Shiel Architects and then project manager at JMA.
-Today, he is principal of Design Cell Architecture, the Las Vegas-based firm he founded in 2007.
+A full-service architecture and interior design firm, Design Cell Studio is known to specialize in concept design, construction documents and drawings, and site planning.
+With this reputation, the firm has expanded its client base to Oregon, Washington, Utah, California, Texas, Arizona, Colorado, North Dakota, and Utah.
+Aside from doing commercial work, the firm’s portfolio also features projects for the multi-family and hospitality sectors.
+Because of these projects, Design Cell Studio has been awarded honors such as a spot in the 2019 Hotel Management Survey’s list of Top Design Firms.
+The principals of Design Cell Studio met while both worked at a leading Las Vegas firm—JMA Architecture Studios.
+Scott Brown, a member of the National Council of Architectural Registration Boards (NCARB), earned his bachelor’s and master’s degrees at the University of Utah.
+He was a project professional at Salt Lake City’s Shiel Architects before he served as JMA Architecture Studios’ project manager.
+Today, he is the principal of Design Cell Architecture, the Las Vegas-based firm he founded in 2007.
 Co-founder Kastytis Cechavicius studied first in his native Lithuania, then at the University of Cambridge in England and finally in Las Vegas, at the University of Nevada.
-After graduating, Kastytis became a senior designer at JMA.
+After graduating, Kastytis became a senior designer at JMA Architecture Studios.
 He is LEED Accredited and licensed several states.
-Concept design, construction documents and drawings, and site planning are Design Cell’s specialties.
-Though the firm is just celebrating its 10 years in business, it has already expanded its client base through Oregon, Washington, Utah, California, Texas, Arizona, Colorado, North Dakota, and Utah.

-A break came for Design Cell when multinational JS Products, Inc., a manufacturer and distributor of specialty automotive tools, selected it to improve its corporate offices and warehouse on Montessouri Street.
-The facilities were housed in a 70k-square-foot shell building and 23k-square-foot office.
-Design Cell created two two-story offices inside the warehouse, building out corporate departments, a product showroom, and conference areas.
+A break came for Design Cell when multinational JS Products, Inc., a manufacturer and distributor of specialty automotive tools, selected it to improve its corporate offices and warehouse on Montessori Street.
+The facilities were housed in a 70,000 square-foot shell building and 23,000 square-foot office.
+Design Cell Studio created two two-story offices inside the warehouse, building out corporate departments, a product showroom, and conference areas.
 A lounge looks down upon a two-tiered lobby.
-An office project in Henderson gave Design Cell a platform to demonstrate its design build services in a corporate setting.
+An office project in Henderson gave Design Cell Studio a platform to demonstrate its design-build services in a corporate setting.
 A tenant in Windmill wanted a modern overhaul for its 4,000 square feet of office space.
-The existing structure allowed plenty of design options — a large lobby, data centers, conference rooms, and private offices.
-Design Cell’s plan broke from standard office design, with colorful workspaces, futuristic looking cubicles, unique floor lamps, and crisp, clean contours.
+The existing structure allowed plenty of design options—a large lobby, data centers, conference rooms, and private offices.
+Design Cell Studio’s plan broke from standard office design, with colorful workspaces, futuristic-looking cubicles, unique floor lamps, and crisp, clean contours.

 ENR #1 Green Building Design Firm in Commercial Offices,